kontena/kontena/docs/using-kontena/vault.md

 When your application requires access to APIs or databases, you'll often need to use secrets such as passwords and access tokens for authenticating the access.
 Kontena Vault is a secure key/value storage that can be used to manage secrets in Kontena.
 Vault secrets are shared on a grid level.

 A simple way to pass secrets to a Kontena Service is to use environment variables.
-While you could configure secrets using environment variables in `kontena.yml` file, this is not recommended.
-Conceptually, the `kontena.yml` file is a blueprint just like `Dockerfile` or `docker-compose.yml` that people should be able to share.
-Proper way to handle secrets is to use Kontena Vault.
+While you could configure secrets using environment variables in the `kontena.yml` file, this is not recommended.
+Conceptually, the `kontena.yml` file is a blueprint just like the `Dockerfile` or `docker-compose.yml` that people should be able to share.
+The proper way to handle secrets is to use Kontena Vault.

 ## Using Vault